contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/04_automate/01_run-tests-from-cli.md

 Now that you know how to test your API with Restlet Client, you probably wonder how you could automate the process.
-Restlet has got you covered, all your tests are exportable and runnable from CLI!
+Restlet has got you covered, all your tests are exportable and runnable from a command line interface (CLI) with our Maven plugin!

 Restlet Client allows you to use exported tests as an input for our Maven plugin which generates standard JUnit/Surefire reports and allows you to configure custom URLs that will get notified before or/and after a test is completed.